- Examine and communicate the importance of animal welfare to academic and other audiences

-Normally a first or second-class Honours degree incorporating a related subject in the life or health sciences or humanities, or professional experience in the area of study (for example, within animal welfare charities, the veterinary profession, or as a Council Animal Welfare Officer).
+Normally a recent first or upper second-class Honours degree incorporating a related subject in the life or health sciences or humanities, or professional experience in the area of study (for example, within animal welfare charities, the veterinary profession, or as a Council Animal Welfare Officer).

 If English is not your first language: IELTS 6.0 overall with a minimum of 5.5 in writing or equivalent.

 Personal Computing Requirements

 Due to the Distance Learning deliverance of the course there are minimum personal computing requirements.
 Please view the Distance Learning Policy.